hapax/hapax.github.io/assets/simple-physics.md

 $$

-To find the total electricity usage, we multiply by the length of a year, and add an additional factor of $10$ to account for industry.
+To find the total electricity usage, we multiply by the length of a year, and add an additional factor of $10$ to account for non-household use.
 In gigawatt hours (GWh), this gives a total energy of

 $$